aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 3. Once the information has been entered, click **Run Test**.
 When the status turns to successful, click **Create endpoint**.

-4. Repeat the previous steps to create the target endpoint for Aurora RDS Database with the following parameter values.
+4. Repeat the previous steps to create the target endpoint for the Aurora PostgreSQL database with the values.

 Parameter | Value
 --- | ---